WTF Is a Robo-Adviser?

 Is a Robo-Adviser Right for You?

 Robos can be ideal for young investors who have simple goals and no investment experience.
 And you don’t need that much money to open an account.
-(For example, Stash Invest requires only $5 as an initial deposit.)
 This is hardly the case with financial advisers, who typically demand thousands of dollars in account minimums before they’ll give you the time of day.
 Some robos don’t initially require money at all to open an account.

 Further Reading: “Struggling to Invest?
 Here’s One Way to Start Small”